projectara/greybus-spec/source/module_info.rst

 the highest version of this document (currently |gb-major|.\
 |gb-minor|) with which the format complies.

-Minor versions increment with additions to the existing descriptor definition, in such a way that reading of the Manifest by any protocol handler that understands the version_major should not fail.
-A changed version_major indicates major differences in the Manifest format, and it is not expected that parsers of older major versions would be able to understand newer ones.
+Minor versions increment with modifications to the Greybus definition, in such a way that any protocol handler that supports the version_major can correctly interpret a Manifest in the modified format.
+A changed version_major indicates major differences in the Manifest format.
+It is not expected that a parser can properly interpret a Manifest whose version_major is greater than the version_major supported by the parser.

-All Manifest parsers shall be able to interpret manifests formatted using older Greybus versions, such that they still work properly (i.e. backwards compatibility is required).
+All Manifest parsers shall be able to interpret manifests formatted using older (lower numbered) Greybus versions, such that they still work properly (i.e. backwards compatibility is required).

 The layout for the Manifest Header can be seen in Table :num:`table-manifest-header`.